xec412/Loader-Demo/README.md

 ## Disclaimer

-⚠️ **IMPORTANT NOTICE**

-This project is provided strictly for **educational and research purposes only**.
+This repository is intended solely for educational and security research purposes.

-- The code is intended to demonstrate Windows internals, loader behavior, and low-level programming concepts.
-- It is **not intended for production use**.
+It demonstrates Windows internals and low-level programming concepts and is not intended for real-world deployment or malicious use.
-- Any misuse of this code for malicious or illegal activities is strictly prohibited.
-- The author takes **no responsibility** for damages, data loss, legal consequences, or misuse resulting from the use of this project.

-By accessing or using this repository, you acknowledge that you are solely responsible for how the code is used and agree to comply with all applicable laws and regulations.

 ---